Clean Water. Safe Pressure.

 Every Hydrant.
 Every Inspection.
 Every Flow Test.

-Fire hydrants are a critical element of community fire protection infrastructure across Europe.
-National fire safety regulations and municipal concession agreements typically mandate annual inspections and regular flow testing.
-Most water operators manage hydrant programmes in spreadsheets, losing track of overdue inspections until a fire brigade complaint arrives.
+Fire hydrants are the most visible utility asset in every community , and the one most likely to be blamed when a house burns down because flow was inadequate.
+ISO fire suppression ratings directly affect commercial insurance premiums in your service territory.
+NFPA 291 recommends annual inspections and flow testing on a 5-year cycle.
+Most utilities manage hydrant programmes in spreadsheets, losing track of overdue inspections until a fire department complaint arrives.
 Argus tracks every hydrant through its complete lifecycle , installation, inspection, flow test, maintenance, and replacement , with automated scheduling that ensures zero hydrants fall through the cracks.

 Annual Inspection Cycle